gradle-dependency-analyze/gradle-dependency-analyze/README.md

 This plugin attempts to replicate the functionality of the maven dependency plugin's analyze goals which fail the build if dependencies are declared but not used or used but not declared.

-The plugin is available from both JCenter and the gradle plugin repository, so it can be added to your build with the following:
+The plugin is available from the gradle plugin repository, so it can be added to your build with the following:

 Using the plugin DSL:
 ```gradle